steffen-karlsson/jAutoMapper/README.md

 * A json-formattet string.
 * URL to an API-call that returns json.

-###Features
+###Builder
-The singleton instance `AutoJSON` has following features and attributes:
+An instance `AutoJSON.Builder` has following configurations and attributes:

 - `setClassName(...)`: The name of the outer most json object.
 - `setOutDirectory(...)`: Directory of the generated `.java` class-files.
 - `setPackageName(...)`: Package scope defined in each of the `.java` files.
 - `addOnFormatAttributeNameCallback(...)`: Interface in order to get a callback, for specifying how to name attributes as well as classes.

     Default implementation of `OnFormatNameCallback`:

     ```java
     protected static OnFormatNameCallback mOnFormatCallback = new OnFormatNameCallback() {
         public String formatAttr(String orgName) {